discordjs/guide/guide/popular-topics/errors.md

 ### MessageEmbed field names may not be empty.

-This error originates from attempting to call `MessageEmbed.addField()` without the first parameter, which is a title.
+This error originates from attempting to call `MessageEmbed.addFields()` with field object that has an empty string as a value for `name` field.
 If you would like the title to be empty for a reason, you should use a zero width space, which can be inputted as `\u200b`.

 ### MessageEmbed field values may not be empty.

-This error, in conjunction to the previous error, is the result of calling `MessageEmbed.addField()` without the second parameter, the value.
+This error, in conjunction to the previous error, is the result of calling `MessageEmbed.addFields()` with field object that has an empty string as a value for `value` field.
 You can use a zero width space if you would like this empty.

 </branch>